Super Street Fighter IV

-Super Street Fighter IV (スーパーストリートファイター IV, Sūpā Sutorīto Faitā Fō) is a 2.5D fighting game produced by Capcom.
+is a 2010 fighting game developed and published by Capcom.
 It is an updated version of Street Fighter IV and has been said to mark the definitive end of the Street Fighter IV series.
 Having been deemed too large an update to be deployed as DLC, the game was made into a standalone title but given a lower price than that of a full retail game.
 It was released in April 2010 for the PlayStation 3 and Xbox 360.
-Super Street Fighter IV: 3D Edition was released as one of the launch titles for the Nintendo 3DS, with 3D functionality, on February 26, 2011, in Japan.
-The game has sold 1.9 million units worldwide, while the 3D Edition for the 3DS has sold an additional 1.1 million units worldwide.
+A port to the Nintendo 3DS with stereoscopic 3D functionality, Super Street Fighter IV: 3D Edition was released as one of the launch titles for the console in 2011.
+The game sold 1.9 million units worldwide, while the 3D Edition for the 3DS sold an additional 1.1 million units worldwide.